Hungarian style venison cutlets

 • When the onion is soft and beginning to brown, add the tomatoes, tomato puree, red wine and sriracha sauce.
 Season with salt and pepper if required.
 Simmer over a low heat while you make the meat balls.
 If it looks too thick, add a little stock or water.
 I like to blend the sauce with a soup blender.

-• Mix the minced beef with the onion, beaten egg, cumin, coriander, chilli, chopped parsley, salt and pepper.
+• Mix the minced meat with the onion, beaten egg, cumin, coriander, chilli, chopped parsley, salt and pepper.
 Mix well by hand and then mix in and combine the bread crumbs.

 • Form the mixture into golf-balls (or slightly smaller).
 Fry in olive oil until browned.
 They should be handled carefully as they have a tendency to fall apart.